qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

    Multiple map views with different settings

-At the top of an additional map canvas, there's a toolbar with following
+At the top of an additional map canvas, there's a toolbar with the following
 capabilities:

 * |zoomFullExtent| :sup:`Zoom Full`, |zoomToSelected| :sup:`Zoom to Selection`